-Students in the undergraduate UTeach Art program earn a Bachelor of Fine Arts in Visual Art Studies (VAS) that prepares and certifies them to teach visual art at elementary, middle, and high school levels in Texas.
+Students in the undergraduate Art Education (UTeach Art) program learn the latest methods of pedagogy that prepare and certify them to teach visual art at elementary, middle, and high school levels in Texas.

 In their senior year, students apply their skills and develop practical experience in small classroom environments and a range of field-based sites that prepare them to become leading art educators responsive to learners.

-Bachelor of Fine Arts (BFA) in Visual Art Studies
+Bachelor of Fine Arts (BFA) in Art Education